 In the cost approach to value the appraiser . . . ;

-subtracts the affects of any physical, functional or external depreciation.
+- subtracts the effects of any physical, functional or external depreciation.

-Physical depreciation items are things affecting the condition, like worn out carpeting, an old furnace, or a roof that needs replacing.
+Physical depreciation items are things affecting the condition; worn out carpeting, an old furnace, or a roof that needs replacing.

-Functional depreciation are things that affect how the house functions as a typical single family dwelling.
+Functional depreciation is something that affects how the house functions as a typical single-family dwelling.
 It might be a basement that’s only accessible from the outside or the only bathroom in a home being on a different level than all the bedrooms.

-External depreciation are things outside the property that affect its value.
+External depreciation is something outside the property that affects its value.
 Think of a home located next door to a gas station or one that’s located on the corner of a busy intersection.

-The difficulty in accurately determining the effect of the different types of depreciation make this approach to value less reliable in the valuation of existing homes more than a year or two old.
+The difficulty in accurately determining the effect of the different types of depreciation makes this approach to value less reliable in the valuation of existing homes more than a year or two old.